mwshinn/PyDDM/doc/cookbook/initialconditions.rst

 to the Model object.
 For example, for a uniform distribution centered at 0, do::

-  from ddm import Model
+  from pyddm import Model
-  from ddm.models import ICRange model = Model(IC=ICRange(sz=.2))
+  from pyddm.models import ICRange model = Model(IC=ICRange(sz=.2))

 .. _ic-biased: